education.vic.gov.au

 Principal

-Principals are required to complete and submit a funding declaration form for approval.
-Principals are responsible for ensuring the completion of funded works and then updating the School Maintenance Plan to mark these works as completed.
+Principals are responsible for ensuring the completion of school-led works and then updating the School Maintenance Plan (SMP) to mark these works as complete.
+Schools are supported by corporate staff to keep their SMP up to date.
+This includes one-on-one workshops as well as refreshers and email reminders.

 School councils